-To learn about what Azure virtual network security appliances are available, and about their capabilities, please visit the Azure Marketplace and search for “security” and “network security”.
+To find available Azure virtual network security appliances, go to the Azure Marketplace and search for “security” and “network security.”

-A DMZ or “perimeter network” is a physical or logical network segment that is designed to provide an additional layer of security between your assets and the Internet.
-The intent of the DMZ is to place specialized network access control devices on the edge of the DMZ network so that only desired traffic is allowed past the network security device and into your Azure Virtual Network.
+A perimeter network (also known as a DMZ) is a physical or logical network segment that provides an additional layer of security between your assets and the internet.
+Specialized network access control devices on the edge of a perimeter network allow only desired traffic into your virtual network.

-DMZs are useful because you can focus your network access control management, monitoring, logging and reporting on the devices at the edge of your Azure Virtual Network.
-Here you would typically enable DDoS prevention, Intrusion Detection/Intrusion Prevention systems (IDS/IPS), firewall rules and policies, web filtering, network antimalware and more.
-The network security devices sit between the Internet and your Azure Virtual Network and have an interface on both networks.
+Perimeter networks are useful because you can focus your network access control management, monitoring, logging, and reporting on the devices at the edge of your Azure virtual network.
+Here you typically enable distributed denial of service (DDoS) prevention, intrusion detection/intrusion prevention systems (IDS/IPS), firewall rules and policies, web filtering, network antimalware, and more.
+The network security devices sit between the internet and your Azure virtual network and have an interface on both networks.

-While this is the basic design of a DMZ, there are many different DMZ designs, such as back-to-back, tri-homed, multi-homed, and others.
+Although this is the basic design of a perimeter network, there are many different designs, such as back-to-back, tri-homed, and multi-homed.

-We recommend for all high security deployments that you consider deploying a DMZ to enhance the level of network security for your Azure resources.
+We recommend for all high security deployments that you consider using a perimeter network to enhance the level of network security for your Azure resources.

 Avoid exposure to the Internet with dedicated WAN links

-Many organizations have chosen the Hybrid IT route.
+Many organizations have chosen the hybrid IT route.
 In hybrid IT, some of the company’s information assets are in Azure, while others remain on-premises.
-In many cases some components of a service will be running in Azure while other components remain on-premises.
+In many cases, some components of a service are running in Azure while other components remain on-premises.

 In the hybrid IT scenario, there is usually some type of cross-premises connectivity.
-This cross-premises connectivity allows the company to connect their on-premises networks to Azure Virtual Networks.
-There are two cross-premises connectivity solutions available:
+Cross-premises connectivity allows the company to connect its on-premises networks to Azure virtual networks.
+Two cross-premises connectivity solutions are available:

-If you require an exceptional level of security or performance for your cross-premises connections, we recommend that you use Azure ExpressRoute for your cross-premises connectivity.
+- Azure ExpressRoute: We recommend that you use ExpressRoute for your cross-premises connectivity.
 ExpressRoute is a dedicated WAN link between your on-premises location or an Exchange hosting provider.
-Because this is a telco connection, your data doesn’t travel over the Internet and therefore is not exposed to the potential risks inherent in Internet communications.
+Because this is a telco connection, your data doesn’t travel over the internet and therefore is not exposed to the potential risks of internet communications.